TheoryInPractice/CONCUSS/README.md

 ## Configuration

 The algorithmic workflow in this tool is highly modular, which allows users to swap out subroutines throughout the stages of the pipeline.
 A default configuration file is provided in `config/default.cfg`; this is recommended as the "best practice" for efficiency.
 Users who want to experiment with algorithmic variations can find details on how to create custom config files in the [documentation](/docs/config_options.md).

+## Visualization with BEAVr

+As of version 2.0, CONCUSS supports visualization with [BEAVr](https://github.com/TheoryInPractice/BEAVr).
+By passing the `-e` option to CONCUSS, a ZIP archive is created containing:

+* The graph and pattern given to CONCUSS
+* All graph colorings computed by the Color stage of CONCUSS
+* The largest treedepth decomposition found in the Decompose stage of CONCUSS
+* The dynamic programming tables computed for that treedepth decomposition
+* The number of isomorphisms found in each color set

+This ZIP archive can be loaded into BEAVr to create an interactive visualization of the execution of CONCUSS.
+See the BEAVr documentation for more information.

+CONCUSS can currently only create visualization output with certain configuration options for the Compute and Combine stages.
+The Compute stage must use the KPattern class, and must be set to not reuse dynamic programming table entries.
+The Combine stage must use the InclusionExclusion method of correcting overcounting.
+For convenience, a configuration file containing the required options is provided as `config/beavr.cfg`.

 ## Contribution and Testing (for Developers)